pnkmtt/Terraform_Docker_Class/README.md

 ## Using Terraform to create a docker container

-To run Terraform run the blow commands:
+To run Terraform run the below commands on the same box:

 `cd /vagrant/files`